mynk-tmr/notes/ReactJS/Beginner.md

 ## Components

 They are functions which can take some kind of input and return a React element.
-Components are *PasalCased*
+Components are *PasalCased*.
+You can use Strict Mode to find mistakes in your components (calls them twice)

 ## Hooks